frankf1957/OneFinity/README.md

 When the script is finished it will prompt you to restart the host for changes to take effect.

 Press enter and the remote system will be restarted and your SSH session will be disconnected.

-Wait a minute or two, then you can login as the onefinity user, and continue by installing the MultiversX node.
+Wait a minute or two, then login as the onefinity user, and continue by installing host monitoring.

 ## Install and configure host monitoring